DV

 What is the difference between QQQ and VIG?

-QQQ (Invesco QQQ Trust) tracks Nasdaq-100 Index with a growth strategy, while VIG (Vanguard Dividend Appreciation Index Fund ETF Shares) tracks Basket (Vanguard Dividend Appreciation ETF holdings) with an index approach.
+QQQ (Invesco QQQ Trust) tracks Nasdaq-100 Index with a growth approach, while VIG (Vanguard Dividend Appreciation Index Fund ETF Shares) tracks Basket (Vanguard Dividend Appreciation ETF holdings) with an index approach.
 They are issued by Invesco and Vanguard respectively.

 Can I hold both QQQ and VIG?